jichumao/CIS5660-hw03-buildings/README.md

 Add some flair to your scene by dressing together multiple buildings or additional procedural props or background elements Render your scene

-## Submission
-Update your README with
-A description of your project
-A video of your building tool in action
-Create a pull request to this repository
-Submit your Houdini file to Canvas along with a link to your pull request IMPORTANT NOTE: make sure your HDA is either embedded in the HIP file or included with your submission (see the instructions under “Part 1: Box Stacking HDA” for additional details).